-- The Department of Homeland Security (DHS) provides a weekly roundup of its response to COVID-19 (last updated 4/13/20). - President Trump announced on Friday "countries that deny or unreasonably delay the acceptance of their citizens, subjects, nationals, or residents from the United States during the ongoing pandemic caused by SARS-CoV-2, will be subject to 'visa sanctions'."
-(4/10/20) - DHS and Department of Justice announced on April 1 that they have extended the temporary postponement of Migrant Protection Protocols (MPP) hearings scheduled through May 1, 2020. - The Cybersecurity and Infrastructure Agency (CISA) released updated guidance (3/28/20) on essential critical infrastructure workers. - Federal Emergency Management Agency's (FEMA) coronavirus website visit here. - FEMA announced (4/14/20) the funding notice for \$100 million in supplemental Emergency Management Performance Grant Program funds.
+- The Department of Homeland Security (DHS) provides a weekly roundup of its response to COVID-19 (last updated 4/13/20). - President Trump announced that "countries that deny or unreasonably delay the acceptance of their citizens, subjects, nationals, or residents from the United States during the ongoing pandemic caused by SARS-CoV-2, will be subject to 'visa sanctions'."
+(4/10/20) - DHS and Department of Justice announced on April 1 that they have extended the temporary postponement of Migrant Protection Protocols (MPP) hearings scheduled through May 1, 2020. - Federal Emergency Management Agency's (FEMA) coronavirus website visit here. - FEMA released a statement on applying the Defense Production Act (DPA) providing additional background on how FEMA operates under the DPA and provides some examples of COVID-19 DPA actions, including contracts for ventilator production.
+(4/15/20) (New) - FEMA announced (4/14/20) the funding notice for \$100 million in supplemental Emergency Management Performance Grant Program funds.
 The funds are available to all 50 states and six territories as part of the CARES Act.
-Applications are due by April 28 (New). - Temporary FEMA rule will ban export of some medical equipment without approval.
+Applications are due by April 28. - Temporary FEMA rule will ban export of some medical equipment without approval.
 Some medical equipment needed to combat COVID-19 cannot be exported from the U.S. without the "explicit approval" of the Federal Emergency Management Agency, according a new rule set to take effect this week.
 The "temporary final rule" will be effective from April 10 through midAugust, according to a Federal Register notice.
-(4/10/20) - FEMA issued (4/10/20) a temporary final rule to restrict the export of five types of personal protective equipment (PPE). - FEMA issued an advisory (4/9/20) regarding the option to transition federal Community-Based Testing Sites (CBTS) to state management. - FEMA announced (4/7/20) an initial set of grants, in this instance they have awarded \$16.7 million in funding to Colorado to assist the state in its purchases in March and April of Personal Protective Equipment (PPE) such as disposable gowns, masks, face shields, safety glasses and gloves, sanitizer, respirators, and ventilators to assist hospitals, medical clinics, city and county governments, and certain private-non-profits across the state. - FEMA Supply Chain Task Force has developed a four-pronged approach to securing needed coronavirus supplies.
+(4/10/20) - FEMA issued (4/10/20) a temporary final rule to restrict the export of five types of personal protective equipment (PPE). - FEMA issued an advisory (4/9/20) regarding the option to transition federal Community-Based Testing Sites (CBTS) to state management. - FEMA Supply Chain Task Force has developed a four-pronged approach to securing needed coronavirus supplies.
 The four prongs are Preservation, Allocation, Acceleration, and Expansion.
 The details on the March 30 plan can be found here.
-In a related move, the FEMA Coronavirus Pandemic Supply Chain Stabilization Task Force (a joint FEMA and HHS initiative) has released a fact sheet. - FEMA has established How to Help website for individuals and organizations interested in helping the effort to combat the spread of COVID-19.
-Examples of assistance offered include:
+In a related move, the FEMA Coronavirus Pandemic Supply Chain Stabilization Task Force (a joint FEMA and HHS initiative) has released a fact sheet.

-- To sell medical supplies or equipment to the federal government, please submit a price quote under the COVID-19 PPE and Medical Supplies Request for Quotation.
-Full details can be found in the solicitation (Notice ID 70FA2020R00000011). - This solicitation requires registration information can be found at www.sam.gov.
-Registration must be "ACTIVE" at the time of award. - o Do you have medical supplies or equipment to donate? - Do you want to produce a COVID-19 related product? email nbeoc@max.gov. - o If you are a healthcare provider in need of medical supplies, please contact your state, local, tribal or territory department of public health. - Interested in doing business with FEMA and supporting the response to COVID-19 with your company's non-medical goods and/or services?
+- FEMA has established How to Help website for individuals and organizations interested in helping the effort to combat the spread of COVID-19.
+Examples of assistance offered include: - To sell medical supplies or equipment to the federal government, please submit a price quote under the COVID-19 PPE and Medical Supplies Request for Quotation.
+Full details can be found in the solicitation (Notice). - This solicitation requires registration information can be found here.
+Registration must be "ACTIVE" at the time of award. - Do you have medical supplies or equipment to donate? - o Do you want to produce a COVID-19 related product? email nbeoc@max.gov. - If you are a healthcare provider in need of medical supplies, please contact your state, local, tribal or territory department of public health. - Interested in doing business with FEMA and supporting the response to COVID-19 with your company's non-medical goods and/or services?
 Submit your inquiry to the DHS Procurement Action Innovative Response Team at DHSIndustryLiaison@hq.dhs.gov. - FEMA provides guidance (updated regularly) to companies seeking to import or manufacture medical products to the COVID-19 response.
 A list of FEMA regional private sector contacts and state contacts can be found here.